CCGE-BOADICEA/bws/README.rst

 ====

-bws is a Django app to run web-services for BOADICEA.
+bws is a Django app to run web-services for `BOADICEA <https://canrisk.org/about/>`_.

 Quick start
 -----------